Bunty Aur Babli 2: Development

-The film was announced as a spiritual sequel to the 2005 film in December 2019 by Yash Raj Films.
-Siddhant Chaturvedi and newcomer Sharvari were cast as the younger leads of the film.
-While both Rani Mukerji and Abhishek Bachchan were approached to reprise their roles, Bachchan declined, leading to Saif Ali Khan being cast opposite Mukerji.
+The film was announced on 19 December 2019 as a spiritual sequel to the 2005 film, with Rani Mukerji reprising her role, while Saif Ali Khan was cast opposite Mukerji, replacing Abhishek Bachchan.
+Siddhant Chaturvedi and debutant Sharvari were cast as the younger leads of the film.
+While Bachchan was approached to reprise his role, he declined, leading to Khan being cast.